virtuan4-max/iterator/README.md

 <h3>Usage</h3>

+*note that on mobile, right-click by holding)*

 - Pearl and category creation: click the + button in the upper right hand side
-- Deleting/renaming: right click pearls or categories
+- Deleting/renaming: right-click pearls/categories
 - Entering pearl/category: click one
 - Leaving a category: click the back button in the upper left hand corner
 - Editing text: highlight and right click it (inside the pearl text editor)